-- 512MB); burst refreshing or posting by the DRAM controller greater than eight refresh cycles is not allowed. - 22.
+- 140.6μs (64MB) or 70.3μs (128MB, 256MB); burst refreshing or posting by the DRAM controller greater than eight refresh cycles is not allowed. - 22.
 The valid data window is derived by achieving other specifications: tHP (tCK/2), tDQSQ, and tQH (tQH = tHP tQHS).
 The data valid window derates directly porportional with the clock duty cycle and a practical data valid window can be derived.
 The clock is allowed a maximum duty cycle variation of 45/55, beyond which functionality is uncertain.
-Figure 7, Derating Data Valid Window (tQH tDQSQ), shows the derating curves for duty cycles ranging between 50/50 and 45/55. - 23.
+Figure 6, Derating Data Valid Window (tQH = tHP tQHS), shows derating curves for duty cycles ranging between 50/50 and 45/55. - 23.
 Each byte lane has a corresponding DQS. - 24.
 This limit is actually a nominal value and does not result in a fail value.
-CKE is HIGH during RE-FRESH command period (tRFC [MIN]) else CKE is LOW (i.e., during standby). - 25.
-To maintain a valid level, the transitioning edge of the input must:
+CKE is HIGH during REFRESH command period (tRFC [MIN]) else CKE is LOW (i.e., during standby). - 25.
+To maintain a valid level, the transitioning edge of the input must: - a.

-- a.
 Sustain a constant slew rate from the current AC level through to the target AC level, VIL (AC) or VIH (AC). - b.
-Reach at least the target AC level. - c.
+Reach at least the target AC level.

+- c.
 After the AC target level is reached, continue to maintain at least the target DC level, VIL (DC) or VIH (DC). - 26.
-JEDEC specifies CK and CK# input slew rate must be $\geq 1V/ns$ (2V/ns differentially). - 27.
+JEDEC specifies CK and CK# input slew rate must be ≥ 1V/ns (2V/ns differentially). - 27.
 DQ and DM input slew rates must not deviate from DQS by more than 10 percent.
-If the DQ/DM/DQS slew rate is less than 0.5 V/ns, timing must be derated: 50ps must be added to tDS and tDH for each 100mv/ns reduction in slew rate.
-If slew rate exceeds 4 V/ns, functionality is uncertain.
-For -335, slew rates must be ≥ 0.5 V/ns. - 28.
-VDD must not vary more than 4 percent if CKE is not active while any device bank is active. - 29.
+If the DQ/DM/DQS slew rate is less than 0.5V/ns, timing must be derated: 50ps must be added to tDS and tDH for each 100mv/ns reduction in slew rate.
+If slew rate exceeds 4V/ns, functionality is uncertain. - 28.
+VDD must not vary more than 4 percent if CKE is not active while any bank is active. - 29.
 The clock is allowed up to ±150ps of jitter.
-Each timing parameter is allowed to vary by the same amount.
+Each timing parameter is allowed to vary by the same amount. - 30. tHP min is the lesser of tCL minimum and tCH minimum actually applied to the device CK and CK# inputs, collectively during bank active. - 31.
+READs and WRITEs with auto precharge are not allowed to be issued until tRAS (MIN) can be satisfied prior to the internal precharge command being issued.

-Figure 7: Derating Data Valid Window
+Figure 6: Derating Data Valid Window